-Driving the coast of Eyre Peninsula is stunning no matter where you choose to do it, but there are three drives around Streaky Bay that will keep you busy for a full day and provide you with absolutely stunning scenery.
+Driving the coast of Eyre Peninsula is stunning no matter where you choose to do it, but there are three scenic drives around Streaky Bay that will keep you busy for a full day and provide you with absolutely stunning scenery.

-The Point Labatt Scenic Drive is the furthest south and will take you to the Point Labatt sea lion colony view point.
+The Point Labatt Sea Lion Scenic Drive is the furthest south and will take you to the Point Labatt sea lion colony viewpoint.
 This clifftop overlooks rocks where the sea lions like to rest.

 From Streaky Bay the round trip is about 130km, mostly on dirt roads, and can take up to half a day depending on how often you stop to explore.

 The Cape Bauer Loop Coastal Scenic Drive has more of that spectacular Eyre Peninsula scenery.
 My favourite stop along this loop was the Whistling Rocks and the Blowholes.
 The sound the whistling rocks make is incredible.

 Drive the Seafood Frontier Road Trip

 This is probably a drive you will want to do on the way to or from Streaky Bay as the entire road trip runs from Whyalla, following the coast through Port Lincoln and Streaky and continuing on all the way to Head of the Bight.

 These are some of the oldest rocks in Australia at about 3 billion years old.
 Murphy’s Haystacks sit dotted over an area of private farmland.
-Entry is clearly marked and uses an honour system, with entry just $2 per person or $5 for a family.
+Entry is clearly marked and uses an honour system, with entry for just $2 per person or $5 for a family.

-On arrival the most photographed group of rocks is easily seen right in the middle of the field, but ensure you continue to follow the path and also take a look at the other rocks in the scrub.
+On arrival, the most photographed group of rocks is easily seen right in the middle of the field, but ensure you continue to follow the path and also take a look at the other rocks in the scrub.